sgmurphy/wordpress-plugins/tiktok-for-business/README.txt

 We recommend advertisers take advantage of the new integration ahead of the busy season to enable more opportunities for measurement, optimization, and targeting to maximize performance on TikTok.

-===  Why am I not seeing TikTok in my Wordpress Admin? ===
+===  Why am I not seeing TikTok in my WordPress Admin? ===

-1. Navigate to Wordpress > Settings > Advanced > Features
+1. Navigate to WordPress > Settings > Advanced > Features.
-2. Un-check the "Navigation" option, and save the changes.
+2. Un-check the "Navigation" option and save the changes.
 3. You should now see "TikTok" under the "Marketing" tab.

 ===  What is Advanced Matching? ===